bit23/linq-g/README.md

 interface SourceIterator<T> extends Iterable<T>
 ```

 The most significant interface in this list is ```IEnumerable<T>``` since it is the base type returned by all LINQ functions that produce sequences of values.
-This makes it possible to concatenate multiple functions before getting the final result.
+This allows you to concatenate multiple functions before getting the final result.

 Example: